-- (1) The executive officers receive severance benefits pursuant to the Severance Program. - (2) Under the Annual Incentive Plan, if the executive is not employed by the company on the date of the award payout (February 2019), for reasons other than death, disability or retirement the annual incentive plan award payout is forfeited. - (3) Unvested performance shares and restricted stock units will be forfeited outside of a change in control, death, disability or retirement termination. - (4) The executive officers receive a lump sum cash benefit in consideration of future health needs pursuant to the Severance Program.
+- (1) The executive officers receive severance benefits pursuant to the Severance Program. - (2) Under the Annual Incentive Plan, if the executive is not employed by the company on the date of the award payout (February 2022) for reasons other than death, disability or retirement, the annual incentive plan award payout is forfeited. - (3) Unvested performance shares and restricted stock units will be forfeited outside of a change in control, death, disability or retirement termination. - (4) The executive officers receive a lump sum cash benefit in consideration of future health needs pursuant to the Severance Program. - (5) Reflects estimated amount for reimbursement for up to twelve months of expenses incurred for outplacement services.